- Published on

 The work at Terraform is hard.
 It is physical.
 It requires people who can think across systems – electrical, mechanical, chemical, software – and who aren't afraid to get their hands into a panel that smells like burnt insulation at 5 PM on a Friday because that's when the problem decided to show up.
 It requires people who build things because building things is who they are, not because it's the best option left on the job board.

 Here's what I can tell you about this work: it is not bullshit.
 Every hour you spend here moves atmospheric carbon into usable fuel.
 You can see it.
 You can measure it.
 You can stand next to the machine you built and watch it do the thing you designed it to do.
-In a world that is rapidly filling with abstraction – with AI-generated slop content, with financialized nothingness, with jobs that exist only to justify other jobs – that directness is rare.
+In a world that is rapidly filling with abstraction – with algorithmically generated content, with financialized nothingness, with jobs that exist only to justify other jobs – that directness is rare.
 And it matters more than most people realize until they experience it.

 I speak directly from experience.